How to Start a Private Foundation in Toronto, Ontario

 Incorporation and Name Selection

 Choosing a unique name is an important step in the process.
-In Ontario, the word "foundation" must be the last word of the organization's name, and if the name includes a person’s name, written consent from the individual or family may be required.
+If the name includes a person’s name, written consent from the individual or family may be required.
 To ensure that your chosen name is unique, you can request a NUANS (Newly Upgraded Automated Name Search) report, which checks for similar business names across Canada.

 Apply for Charitable Status with the CRA